uber-archive/auto-value-bundle/README.md

 ## Motivation

-Bundles are used to pass data along with intents, between activities, services, from GCM, etc.  However, converting that data from a bundle to a Java object involves a lot of repetitive and error prone code.
+Bundles are used to pass data along with intents and services, between activities, and from GCM, among other reasons.
+However, converting that data from a bundle to a Java object involves a lot of repetitive and error-prone code.

 ## Download